apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 <details><summary>Usage Scenarios</summary><br>

 A new clinic:
-1. Newly onboarded clinic is not able to integrate existing client data to PH because we do not yet support their specific PMS system
+1. Newly onboarded clinic is not able to integrate existing client data to PH because we do not yet support their specific PIMS system
 2. Clinic exports ALL customer data into some file format
 3. Clinic ships that data file off to ISR for modification
 4. ISR uses that data file to convert into/create a CSV file that follows the specifically defined format